-2. Jib Sheets for the #3 and #4 jib are normally led outside the forward lower shrouds and inside the upper and aft lower shrouds.
+2. Jib Sheets for the #3 and #4 jibs are normally led outside the forward lower shrouds and inside the upper and aft lower shrouds.

-ATTACHMENT "C" - SAFETY OFFICER PROCEDURE
+ATTACHMENT "C" SAFETY OFFICER PROCEDURE

 Each boat is provided with a safety officer.
-Each safety officer is a Naval Academy Sailing volunteer coach who regularly participates in the Offshore sailing program at the Naval Academy.
-Each is qualified as a senior skipper and all are very knowledgeable big boat sailors.
+Each safety officer is qualified as a senior skipper and knowledgeable big boat sailors.